YofarDev/yofardev_ai/README.md

 - The LLM currently tends to overuse sound effects for no reason.
 You can disable sound effects completely in the settings.
 - Sometimes the lip-sync stop working, need to find out why.
 - You can type and send another prompt while it's talking, and then you can have multiple tts playing at the same time.
-- The batman costume is meh
+- The batman costume is horrible

 ## Future Improvements